rust-lang/wg-async/src/vision/shiny_future/barbara_makes_a_wish.md

  * Prototype an insight console atop a concrete async executor (e.g. `tokio`)

- * Develop a shared protocol atop `tracing` that all async executors will use to provide the insightful data.
+ * Develop a shared protocol atop `tracing` that compatible async executors will use to provide the insightful data.

 ### **Does realizing this future require cooperation between many projects?** (Optional)